gmerinop1-ai/ParcialAgile/README.md

             2.  `customerDni` (Ascending)
             3.  `createdAt` (Ascending)
         *   Query scope: Collection
         *   **Note:** If you see an error "The query requires an index..." when trying to register a new loan, it is highly likely that this specific index is missing or not yet built in your Firestore database.
-Please ensure it is created in your Firebase console.
+Please ensure it is created in your Firebase console by clicking the link in the error message or creating it manually.

     *   **Index 2 (for listing loans):**
         *   Collection ID: `loans`